 - Establish a lifestyle that will enhance your physical health

 - Clarify what is meaningful to you, in order to continually guide and organize your behaviors to create a rich life of vitality

-Major Depressive Disorder Symptoms
+Major Depressive Disorder and Anxiety Symptoms

 Depression symptoms can include negative feelings like excessive guilt and sadness, as well as beliefs that one is worthless, inadequate, or that life is hopeless.
 Depressed people often experience anhedonia, which is a reduction or total loss of interest in activities that were once pleasurable.
 Vegetative symptoms are also frequently present, and in the case of depression there can be an increase or decrease in appetite, weight, sleep, or libido.

 There are some symptoms that can be common to both depression and anxiety.
 Symptoms like the inability to concentrate or make decisions can be present in both major depressive disorder (depression) and anxiety disorders.
 Another important characteristic of depression and anxiety disorders is that they cause significant distress and/or impair functioning in different social roles or domains, such as family or work life.